aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 1. Create a project:
    1. Start your preferred IDE.
    1. Create a new console application.
 This example uses a JavaScript application, but you can create it using any JavaScript runtime environment.
    1. Add a reference.
-This project uses Aspose.Cells so add a reference to Aspose.Cells for JavaScript via C++.
+This project uses Aspose.Cells, so add a reference to Aspose.Cells for JavaScript via C++.
    1. Write the code that finds and converts the chart.
 Below is the code used by the component to accomplish the task.
 Very few lines of code are used.

 ```html